Things to Do in Granada with Kids

 Check rates and book on Booking.com

-The Palacio Conde de Cabra apartment had a city view, overlooking the steps to Plaza San Gregorio.
-In the distance, you can just about see Granada Cathedral peeking over the buildings.
+The Palacio Conde de Cabra apartment had a city view, overlooking the steps to Plaza San Gregorio with views towards Granada Cathedral.
 Some apartments also have a view of the Alhambra, and you can make a request for availability in advance with the owner.

 Steps from Plaza San Gregorio to Palacio Conde de Cabra, Granada

-Heading the other way and uphill (shown in photo above) takes you through a labyrinth of the narrow streets of Albayzin to Plaza de San Nicolas which offers amazing views of the Alhambra.
+Plaza San Gregorio was a convenient location for exploring the city, with the lively cafes and restaurants of Plaza Nueva in one direction and Granada Cathedral and the commercial part of the city in the other.
+Heading uphill from Plaza San Gregario takes you through a labyrinth of the narrow streets of Albayzin to Plaza de San Nicolas which offers amazing views of the Alhambra.

 Places to Eat in Granada with Kids

-To be honest, with the thousands of tourists Granada sees a day – many of which come on day trips to see the Alhambra – there are quite a lot of tourist traps in the city and I’d recommend researching restaurants for the trip in advance.
-Based on our experience, these are several restaurants I can recommend for eating out in Granada with kids;
+With the thousands of tourists Granada sees a day, many of which come on day trips to see the Alhambra, there are quite a lot of tourist traps in the city.
+I would recommend researching Granada restaurants for your weekend break in advance.
+Based on our experience, the following are several restaurants I can recommend for eating out in Granada with kids;

 Carmen de Aben Humeya